IntelliTect/Multitool/CONTRIBUTING.md

  * Test your changes and please help us out by updating and implementing some automated tests.
    It is recommended that all contributors spend some time looking over the tests in the source code.
    You can't go wrong emulating one of the existing tests and then changing it specific to the behavior you are testing.
- * Please do not update your branch from Master unless we ask you to.
+ * Please do not update your branch from main unless we ask you to.
 See the responding to feedback section below.

  ### Prepare commits
 This section serves to help you understand what makes a good commit.